wp-plugins/popups/README.txt

 If you have cache be sure to enable AJAX mode in the plugin settings page

 == Changelog ==

+= 1.3.4 =

+* Added support for usp forms
+* Added option to delete all data after uninstall
+* Now you can target popups by posts tags using taxonomy rule
+* Any link you place inside popup is treatead as conversion when clicked
+* Update popups admin screen
+* Fixed bug with ninja forms
+* Fixed bug with manually triggered popups
+* Fixed several other bugs ( js events, settings not saving, etc)
+* Updated FAQ and readme

 = 1.3.3 =